maazshahbaz/Rowan-Context-Error-Rate-Deliverables/README.md

 # FAA Context Error Rate

-This repository contains code for computing the **FAA Context Error Rate (CER)** — a domain-specific metric designed to assess the **operational impact** of transcription errors in Air Traffic Control (ATC) communication.
+This repository contains code for computing the **FAA Context Error Rate (CER)** — a domain-specific metric designed to assess the **operational impact** of transcription errors in Air Traffic Control (ATC) communication. --- In addition, we provide - we have the code of a prompt tuned llm that gives a scoring to the transcriptions.

-Using a **Meta LLaMA-3 70B Instruct** model and few-shot prompting, the system compares **reference transcriptions** with **ASR-generated outputs** to evaluate if transcription differences affect critical ATC semantics such as altitudes, headings, or instructions.
+For the CER, we are using a **Meta LLaMA-3 70B Instruct** model and few-shot prompting.
+The system compares **reference transcriptions** with **ASR-generated outputs** to evaluate if transcription differences affect critical ATC semantics such as altitudes, headings, or instructions.

 ---